The pros and cons of security doors will help you measure peace of mind versus cost

 You can still have a security door even if you're replacing a double door that goes out to a patio or deck.
 Many people feel vulnerable when having all-glass doors leading in from the back of the home.
 After all, this is the area of the home where intruders can break in without street visibility.

 While double security doors are similar to single security doors, the big difference is that you're getting double the door.
-Most designs allow you to open just one half of the door if you prefer.
+Most designs allow you to open just one-half of the door if you prefer.

-The Pros and Cons of Security Doors
+Pros of Security Doors

 Is making a decision about a regular exterior door versus a security door on your list of home security projects to tackle this weekend?
 It's analysis time!